-This yet unnamed device fits into a 10-centimeter box, weighs under 150 grams (5.3 oz) and powered by a 5 V battery.
+This yet unnamed device fits into a 10-centimeter box, weighs under 150 grams (5.3 oz), and is powered by a 5 V battery.
 The prototype is able to detect and track a walking person at 12 meters (39 ft) or up to 20 meters (more than 65 ft).

 The team was able to refine the technology to run eight scans per second, up from a single scan every two seconds when the prototype was first built.

 Scan frequency becomes crucial in terms of monitoring the real-time situation.
 The gadget integrates a frequency-modulated continuous wave (FMCW) radar.
-This implies that radar produces continuous pulses of millimeter-wavelength radio waves which have a frequency that varies during each pulse.
-And hence the distance to the object, are calculated accurately.
+This implies that radar produces continuous pulses of millimeter-wavelength radio waves, which have a frequency that varies during each pulse.
+And hence the distance to the object is calculated accurately.
 A shorter wavelength means a shorter range but more accurate result across the smaller area.